alphagov/content-publisher/docs/adr/000x-modelling-history.md

 rather than Content Publisher.

 This inconsistency makes it difficult to store the history of topics in a reliable way.
-Thus, until needs are determined to store this data, Content Publisher will continue to query the Publishing API rather than storing this data and history will not be available.
+Thus, until needs are determined to store past topics, Content Publisher will only know current topics (by querying Publishing API) and the history of topics will not be available.

 ### Collated diagram